bsvalues/BCBSGISPRO/README.md

 ## Acknowledgments

-- Benton County Assessor's Office for their domain expertise
+- Benton County Assessor's Office for requirements and testing
+- Open source GIS community for mapping libraries
-- OpenAI for providing the AI capabilities
+- Anthropic for AI capabilities
-- Mapbox, Leaflet, and ArcGIS for mapping technologies
+- Contributors and maintainers